kdenhartog/indy-dev/python/how-tos/01-write-did-and-query-verkey/README.md

 Study the changes.

-A few operations in indy [can only be done by identities (DIDs) with special roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit?usp=sharing).
+A few operations in indy [can only be done by identities (DIDs) with [special roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit?usp=sharing).
 For example, a DID that is a *steward* can add a node (the one they own) to the validator pool, and can create DIDs with a *trust anchor* role.
 A trust anchor DID can add arbitrary DIDs to the ledger.